Industry News July 22, 2019

 Active Silicon products support space exploration

 We’re proud that Active Silicon frame grabbers have been used in space research.
-In 2007, we designed our cPCI 6U LFG frame grabber specifically for DARPA’s Orbital Express space mission.
+We designed our cPCI 6U LFG frame grabber specifically for DARPA’s 2007 Orbital Express space mission.
 MDA Corporation asked us to develop a space qualified version of our LFG board to digitize images from the robotic arm mounted camera.
 You can watch a video of the camera system inspecting the spacecraft immediately after launch here.
 Additionally, our hardware can be found in the Thai National Observatory, the National Solar Observatory and has even made it to the edge of the atmosphere aboard a NASA scientific balloon.

 We also enable more down-to-earth applications with our range of Camera Link frame grabbers and CoaXPress frame grabbers, you can view our full range online.
 Our products are known for their high-reliability and ruggedness, making them ideal for long-term projects in challenging environments.